niess/goupil/docs/library/elements.rst

 .. py:function:: elements(*args: int | str)

-   The input for this function consists of either the atomic numbers (:python:`int`) or symbols (:python:`str`) of the desired elements.
+   The input for this function consists of either the atomic numbers (:external:py:class:`int`) or symbols (:external:py:class:`str`) of the desired elements.
 It is also possible to specify a sequence of symbols directly as a single character string.
 Please refer to the `examples`_ below for further clarification.

 Examples